 8. Backlinks & Referring Domains

-Backlinks are the links other websites use to send their readers to one of your web pages.
-These inbound links may drive some traffic to your site but are especially important for SEO as they signal to Google that your content is a reliable source of information.
+Backlinks are the links other websites use to send their readers to one of your pages.
+These inbound links may drive some traffic to your site, but are especially important for SEO because they signal to Google that your content is a reliable source of information.

-Monitor your website’s backlink profile with the goal of increasing the number of quality backlinks and unique referring domains.
+Monitor your website’s backlink profile with a goal to increase the number of quality backlinks and unique referring domains.
 Four inbound links from four different referring domains carry more ranking weight than four links from the same domain.

 Growth in your backlinks and referring domains will help your site rank better.
 You can run backlink profiles through Google Search Console as well as third-party tools such as Semrush and Ahrefs.